Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

-Modules which are trivial in $\text{D}^{\text{ctr}}(A)$ are called \emph{contraacyclic}. \end{def1} \begin{remark} In the definition of the contraderived category we demanded that \emph{arbitrary} products of contraacyclic objects are again contraacyclic.
+Modules in $\text{Ac}^{\text{ctr}}(A)$ will be termed \emph{contraacyclic}. \end{def1} \begin{remark} In the definition of the contraderived category we demanded that \emph{arbitrary} products of contraacyclic objects are again contraacyclic.
 However, we would obtain the same category if we only required that \emph{countable} products of contraacyclic objects are again contraacyclic.
 This is true since we only need countable products leading up to the proof of Theorem \ref{TheoremEnhancement}

 \end{remark} \begin{remark} In general, Verdier quotients give rise to non locally small categories.
-In our case, $\text{D}^{\text{ctr}}(A)$ is locally small due to Theorem \ref{TheoremEnhancement}.
+In our case, $\Dctr(A)$ is locally small due to Theorem \ref{TheoremEnhancement}.
 It is not clear to us whether $D^{abs}(A)$ is locally small.
 In the case of discrete algebras, one can also define the so-called coderived category, \cite{posi}.
 In our setting, we cannot define it since the category $A\text{-Mod}$ does, in general, not have sums because the projective tensor product may not commute with sums. \end{remark} \begin{lemma} Let $A$ be a clct dg-algebra and $M$ a clct dg-module over $A$ which is graded-projective and $N$ be a clct dg-module.
 Then \begin{proof} See \cite[Theorem 5.5]{PosiExact}. \end{proof} \end{lemma} The previous Lemma tells us that we can compute morphism spaces in the contraderived category by finding for any module $M$ a graded projective replacement $P \to M$.
-In order to verify that some map is an isomorphism in $\text{D}^{\text{ctr}}(A)$, here is a criterion: \begin{lemma} Let $A$ be a clct dg-algebra.
+In order to verify that some map is an isomorphism in $\Dctr(A)$, here is a criterion: \begin{lemma} Let $A$ be a clct dg-algebra.
 Suppose is a cochain complex of clct dg $A$-modules bounded from above which is exact (horizontally).
 Then its product totalization $\text{Tot}^{\Pi}(A)$ is contraacyclic. \begin{proof} See \cite[Theorem 5.11]{PosiExact}. \end{proof} \end{lemma}

 As in the discrete case, it is simple to show that: \begin{lemma} For a clct dg-module the following are equivalent: \begin{enumerate} \item $M^\#$ is graded-projective. \item $M^\#$ is a direct summand of a graded-free clct module. \item $M$ is a direct summand of a clct dg-module which is graded-free. \item $M$ is a direct summand of a clct dg-module which is graded-free and the complement is contraacyclic. \end{enumerate} \begin{proof} The equivalence of the first two statements follows by considering the action $M \hat \otimes A \to M$.
 As products commute with tensor products we obtain that the product totalization of the one-sided bar resolution